vidjil/vidjil/doc/user.md

 ### Adding a sample

-To add a sample (`+ sample`), you must add at least one sample file.
+To add a sample (`+ add samples`), you must add at least one sample file.
 Each sample file must be linked to a patient, a run or a set.
 One of those fields will be automatically completed depending on whether you accessed the sample page.
 These fields provide autocompletion to help you enter the correct